ymoorewits/MindfulHackathon/README.md

 message.attributes = { method: 'GET' };
 ```

-- You can copy the code and paste it below its self.
+- You can copy the code and paste it below it's self.

 - Modify the copied code to look like the following: